Zacatecas (city): Geography

 As municipal seat, the city of Zacatecas is the governmental authority for 180 other named localities, which total an area of 444 km2.
 Ninety-three percent of the municipality's population of 132,035 lives in the city proper.
 There are no indigenous communities in the municipalities with almost all of the population being "mestizo" or mixed indigenous-European.
 Under 500 people speak an indigenous language such as Huichol and Zacateco but most of these are from other parts of Mexico and speak Spanish as well.
 The municipality borders the municipalities of Calera, Morelos, Vetagrande, Guadalupe, Genaro Codina and Jerez.

 The municipality is wedged between the Sierra Madre Occidental and the subrange called Sierras y Valles Zacatecanos.
 The area is very rugged terrain filled with narrow valleys, ravines and mountains.
 The principal elevations include Cerro El Grillo at 2690 m, Cerro Los Alamitos at 2680 m, Cerro La Bufa at 2650 m, Cerro La Mesa at 2590 m, Mesas El Rincón Colorado at 2540 m, Cerro La Mesa at 2440 m and Cerro Grande at 2370 m.
 The area is divided between the Lerma River and El Salado River basins, with a large number of small streams and arroyos crossing the territory.

 Demographics

-The 2020 Mexican Census, reported Zacatecas municipality had a population of 149,607 people, of whom 77,635 are female and 71,972 are male.
+The 2020 INEGI census reported a population of 149,607 people in the municipality of Zacatecas, of whom 77,635 are female and 71,972 are male.